evkx/evkx.github.io/content/models/lotus/eletre/Eletre_R/_index.md

 The model has 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.
 ## Lights

-The standard headlights use LED technology.
+The standard headlights use LED Matrix technology.
+LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that can be turned on and off individually to un-light small areas in front.
 In addition, the standard taillights use LED technology.

 <figur>